-Below is a rough draft [updated 3/12/2019] of a paper I’ll be presenting at a conference in L’aquila, Italy in April.
-The conference aims to revisit important philosophical issues related to the famous 1922 debate between Einstein and Bergson.
+Below is the introduction of paper I presented at a conference in L’aquila, Italy in April 2019.
+The conference aimed to revisit important philosophical issues related to the famous 1922 debate between Einstein and Bergson.
 HERE is the conference site (it is in Italian, so you’ll need to ask Google to translate it for you).

 Time and Experience in Physics and Philosophy

 “What is Time?”
 Bergson-Einstein Conference in L’Aquila, Italy April 4-6, 2019

 “What is time?”
 Reflecting on this ageless question stretches my imagination in several directions: I first consider the time of my own most direct and intimate experience of being alive: I was born, I live and age, and I will die, necessarily in that biological order.
 Each year, I watch as winter frost melts to make way for spring flowers.
 My interest in fundamental physics then leads me to ponder the paradoxes of relativity and quantum theory: I wonder what, if any, significance my personal biography has given the deterministic mechanism and time-reversibility of Nature’s fundamental laws.
 I reflect on whether my experience of seasonal rhythms is reducible without remainder to the mechanical effect of a slight tilt in the rotation of our dust mote planet as it revolves in warped space-time around a massive ball of radiating plasma.
 Finally, my incurable philosophical itch compels me to search for some more general metaphysical scheme or wider interpretive context within which the laws of physics might find a place alongside lived experience.